zalun/school-plan-app/Tutorial_scrapbook.md

     cordova platform add firefoxos
     cordova prepare

-You may find the prepared app in ```school-plan/platforms/firefoxos/www```.
+You should be able find the prepared app in ```school-plan/platforms/firefoxos/www```.
 Open the ```about:app-manager``` in Firefox browser.
 [Add Packaged App] and navigate to the prepared app directory.
 [Start Simulator] and you will see the app performing.
 You can inspect, debug and profile.

 To export the app to Android add the platform and let Cordova build apk file